 Whites and Neutrals

 CliqStudios offers four shades of white that you can mix and match to create a fresh, versatile and welcoming space.
 Combining different white shades results in the classic all-white look but with a softness that’s much more visually pleasing.
-Again, to draw the eye upward, good options are White or Bright White for wall cabinets, and Linen or Cloud for base cabinets
+Again, to draw the eye upward, good options are White for wall cabinets, and Cream or Cloud for base cabinets

 Designing with two-tone kitchen cabinets is an ongoing trend that appears to be gaining popularity with professional designers and homeowners alike.
 With so many combinations of contrasting colors, neutral and white shades to choose from, it’s a look that will definitely stand the test of time.